-The NTA is also providing proper guidance to new licensees concerning the obligations of the licensed businesses, such as appointing a liquor sales manager and attending liquor sales management training sessions.
+The NTA is also providing proper guidance to new licensees concerning the obligations of the licensed businesses, such as appointing a liquor sales manager and attending liquor sales management training sessions. \ The World Health Assembly is the supreme decision-making body for the World Health Organization (WHO).
 Guidelines on Fair Liquor Trade (August 31, 2006) Purposes:

-To ensure liquor tax revenue and stabilize liquor trade (Article 1 of the Liquor Business Associations Law) Trading complied with the Guidelines
+To ensure liquor tax revenue and stabilize liquor trade

+(Article 1 of the Liquor Business Associations Law)

+Trading complying with the Guidelines

+Sound business management and improvement in consumer benefits

+Sound development of the liquor industry

+Introduction

-Sound business management and improvement in consumer benefits Sound development of the liquor industry Introduction (i) Recent Liquor Market - → Changes in the business environment (advent of society of declining population, etc.) - ⇒ Difficulty in expanding the domestic liquor market overall in terms of volume - Diversification of liquor retailers (convenience stores, supermarkets, drugstores, etc.) - ⇒ Gaps in trade volume and prices among liquor businesses (ii) Issues for the Sound Development of the Liquor Industry - → "Shift from quantity to quality," "Viewpoints of consumers," "Sales management" and "Ensuring Fair trade" - (iii) To suggest "Fair liquor trade practices" and "How to cooperate with Fair Trade Commission", considering the applicability of Article 84 of the Liquor Business Associations Law < Recommendation or orders for maintaining liquor tax revenue > - → Encouraging voluntary efforts to achieve fair trade I. Fair Liquor Trade Practices (suggests fair liquor trade practices from the viewpoint of keeping liquor tax revenues) 1.
-Rational Price Setting (i) The rational price should be "purchase price + SGA expenses + profits" Liquor prices should be also reasonable from the viewpoint of liquor's unique characteristics. - (ii) As liquor beverages have unique characteristics, they should not be used as a "bait leader" to attract customers, since this is improper business practice. - (iii) Production should be kept at a proper level, based on an accurate supply-demand outlook.
+(i) Recent Liquor Market

+- Changes in the business environment (advent of society with declining population, etc.) - > Difficulty in expanding the domestic liquor market overall in terms of volume - Diversification of liquor retailers (convenience stores, supermarkets, drugstores, etc.) - > Gaps in trade volume and prices among liquor businesses (ii) Issues for the Sound Development of the Liquor Industry "Shift from quantity to quality," "Viewpoints of consumers," "Sales management," and "Ensuring fair trade" (iii) To suggest "fair liquor trade practices" and "how to cooperate with the Fair Trade Commission," considering the applicability of Article 84 of the Liquor Business Associations Law "Recommendation or orders for maintaining liquor tax revenue"

+Encouraging voluntary efforts to achieve fair trade I. Fair Liquor Trade Practices 1.
+Rational Price Setting - ( i ) The rational price should be "purchase price + SGA expenses - Liquor prices should be also reasonable from the viewpoint of a liquor's unique characteristics. - (ii) As liquor beverages have unique characteristics, they should not be used as a "bait leader" to attract customers, since this is improper business practice. - (iii) Production should be kept at a proper level, based on an accurate supply-demand outlook.
 2. Fair treatment of Business Partners If liquor businesses set discriminatory selling prices or business terms for certain business partners or sales territories without justifiable reason, such behavior would distort the proper market prices.
-3. Setting of Fair Trading Conditions If a large-scale retailer, such as supermarket, unilaterally returns products for its own reasons, refuses to accept private brand products, demands suppliers accept its staff, pay rebates or excessive center fees, or imposes disadvantageous treatment based on the refusal to accept such demand, such behavior would adversely affect the profitability of liquor suppliers, pose a negative impact on the collection of receivables by manufacturers and erode liquor tax revenues.
+3. Setting of Fair Trading Conditions If a large-scale retailer, such as a supermarket, unilaterally returns products for its own reasons, refuses to accept private brand products, demands suppliers accept its staff, pay rebates or excessive center fees, or imposes disadvantageous treatment based on refusal to accept such demand, such behavior would adversely affect the profitability of liquor suppliers, have a negative impact on the collection of receivables by manufacturers, and erode liquor tax revenues.
 4. Transparent and Rational Rebates Rebates that lack transparency and rationality should be abolished.